Russian security service accuses Ukraine of killing ultra-nationalist's daughter | Law-Order

 Russian security service accuses Ukraine of killing ultra-nationalist's daughter

-The woman and her teenage daughter had arrived in Russia in July and spent a month preparing the attack by renting an apartment in the same housing block as Dugina, the FSB was quoted as saying.
-It said she had driven a Mini Cooper around Moscow which she used to spy on Dugina and for which she had three different sets of licence plates to avoid detection.
+The FSB said the woman and her teenage daughter had arrived in Russia in July and spent a month preparing the attack by renting an apartment in the same housing block as Dugina.
+She had driven a Mini Cooper around Moscow which she used to spy on Dugina and for which she had three different sets of licence plates to avoid detection, it said.

-She had attended an event outside Moscow on Saturday evening which Dugina and her father were also at, before carrying out a "controlled explosion" of Dugina's car.
-She fled Russia to Estonia in the same Mini Cooper, the FSB was quoted as saying.
-There was no immediate response from Ukraine to the FSB statement.
+She had attended an event outside Moscow on Saturday evening which Dugina and her father were also at, it added, before carrying out a "controlled explosion" of Dugina's car.
+She had then fled Russia to Estonia in the same Mini Cooper.
+"RUSSIAN PATRIOT"

-"RUSSIAN PATRIOT" Russian law enforcement agencies had placed the Ukrainian woman on the country's wanted list, the TASS news agency reported, with Moscow seeking her extradition from Estonia.
+Russian law enforcement agencies had placed the Ukrainian woman on the country's wanted list, the TASS news agency reported, with Moscow seeking her extradition from Estonia.
+Estonia's interior ministry and police and border guard service said in separate statements they could share information on individuals entering and leaving Estonia "only in cases prescribed by law", adding that the FSB allegation did not meet that requirement.
+The police and border guard service said it had received no Russian request for information on the matter.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)